CrunchyData/postgres-operator-examples/README.md

 For more information regarding PGO, the Postgres Operator project from Crunchy Data, and Crunchy Postgres for Kubernetes, please see the [frequently asked questions](https://access.crunchydata.com/documentation/postgres-operator/latest/faq).

-For information regarding the software versions of the components included and Kubernetes version compatibility, please see the [components and capabilities section of the Crunchy Postgres for Kubernetes documentation](https://access.crunchydata.com/documentation/postgres-operator/latest/references/components).
+For information regarding the software versions of the components included and Kubernetes version compatibility, please see the [components and compatibility section of the Crunchy Postgres for Kubernetes documentation](https://access.crunchydata.com/documentation/postgres-operator/latest/references/components).

 The examples provided in this project repository are available subject to the [Apache 2.0](https://github.com/CrunchyData/postgres-operator-examples/blob/-/LICENSE.md) license with the PGO logo and branding assets covered by our [trademark guidelines](https://github.com/CrunchyData/postgres-operator/blob/-/docs/static/logos/TRADEMARKS.md).